Overall living conditions

 Activities

 Detainees in Menogia have access to a television located in the communal area, and there are magazines and books provided by the Red Cross Cyprus.
 However, these are very limited in number and are mostly available in English.
-Detainees have access to computers in the communal areas.[20]
-Detainees have access to internet through their mobile phones.[21]
+Detainees have access to computers in the communal areas.[22]
+Detainees have access to internet through their mobile phones.[23]
 Access to WiFi is only available in communal spaces and not in the detainees’ cells.
 During access to outdoor spaces, detainees can engage in recreational activities such as basketball, football, card playing, chess, and backgammon.
-Instructors for drawing, dancing, and a physical trainer carry out activities on a weekly basis, however detainees reported either not knowing of these or showed a lack of motivation or interest to attend.
+Instructors for drawing, dancing, and a physical trainer carry out activities on a weekly basis, however there is no information on the number of detainees attending these.

-In holding cells there are no entertainment facilitates, no reading materials, computers, or televisions and in most cases no internet access.
+In holding cells, entertainment facilitates vary.
+In Limassol PHC for example there is a TV accessible in the outdoor space which also has Netflix.
+However, in most PHC there are no reading materials, computers, or televisions and in most cases no internet access.
 Phone allowance and hours spent outside of their cells vary.
-For example detainees are only allowed to use their phones when they are taken out of their cells which in certain Police Stations, like in Paphos district, may be 2 times per day, one hour each, whereas in Lakatamia they are allowed to have their phones on them throughout the day until 10 o’clock in the evening when they lock up their cells.
+For example, detainees are only allowed to use their phones when they are taken out of their cells which in certain Police Stations, like in Paphos district, may be 2 times per day, one hour each, whereas in Lakatamia they are allowed to have their phones on them throughout the day until 10 o’clock in the evening when they lock up their cells.

 Health care in detention

 The Medical Centre of Menogia is staffed with a General Practitioner on a full-time basis, from Monday to Friday from 07:30am to 15:00pm.
 In addition, two nurses, a general nurse, and a mental health nurse are present at the Centre 24 hours per day daily, in shifts.
-A clinical psychologist was appointed by the Department of Mental Health Services, working there 3 days a week during office hours.
-As of the beginning of 2022 and continuing until today, a group of psychology university students visit the centre every Monday from 09:00am-17:00, providing psychosocial support as part of a Red Cross initiative.
+A clinical psychologist was appointed by the Department of Mental Health Services, working there twice a week during office hours.
+From 2022 onwards, a group of psychology university students visited the centre providing psychosocial support as part of a Red Cross initiative, initially on a weekly basis but in 2025 it was reduced and they visit when requested by the officers.
 In cases of emergencies, or where it is deemed necessary, detainees are transferred to Larnaca General Hospital or the old Hospital in Larnaca where psychiatrists and dentists are located.
 If a detainee is in need of a mental health practitioner, they must be referred to one by the on-site GP.
 During transportation, detainees are handcuffed, apart from certain cases of persons with disabilities, usually for the entire duration of transportation, and there is no indication that an individual security assessment is carried out on the necessity of this measure.
 Depending on the examining doctor, they may also be handcuffed during the medical examination, and usually a policeman or policewoman – depending on the gender of the detainee – is present or close by throughout the medical examination.

 According to the law, any communication between the detainee and members of staff or police for purposes of medical examinations is deemed an “important” interaction and, therefore, authorities are obliged to ensure communication in a language which the detainee understands.[30]
 Based on the testimonies of detainees, due to the lack of interpreters available during the medical examination, other detainees are requested to serve as interpreters.[31]
 Although detainees seem willing to provide such assistance, in view of the sensitivity of medical information, it cannot be considered to satisfy the requirement of the law.